Ageing Tsunami & NDIS Ignition: Where Will The Carers Come From?

 © Danielle Robertson Consulting Pty Ltd t/as DR Care Solutions

-With the deregulation of in home services for aged care and the introduction of the National Disability Insurance Scheme, there has been an influx of new service providers in the aged care and disability sectors.
+With the deregulation of in-home services for aged care and the introduction of the National Disability Insurance Scheme (NDIS), there has been an influx of new service providers in the aged care and disability care sectors.
 Existing organisations are growing at a rapid pace and alternative providers such as health care and insurance services are entering the in home care market.
 There are plenty of consumers to be serviced within these multimillion dollar industries.

 The challenge lies with the workforce:- The number of carers joining the sector through training and development pathways cannot keep up with the demand or the pace at which service organisations are growing.
 It takes 12 months to complete a Certificate III or IV in In-Home Care Services or Disability Services.
 It takes just four weeks for a consumer to express a need for care and then access it.